Wheelchair accessible taxis

 - Both quoted and fixed fare trips will be acceptable, as long as they run through the taximeter.

-Lift payments are only available for taxi trips (trips using limousines or booked hire services are not eligible).
+Lift payments are only available for taxi trips (trips using limousines or ride-booking services are not eligible).
 The taxi industry is the exclusive provider of services to TSS members.
 The Lift Payment is not available to other personalised transport operators (such as booked hire services).

 Rank or hail pick up eligibility